Royal Canadian Numismatic Association medals and awards: 1960 CNA Annual Convention

 The seventh annual event was held in Sherbrooke, Québec from August 18 to the 20 at the New Sherbrooke Hotel.
 The guest speaker was Major Sheldon S. Carroll and the medal that was presented was larger than in previous years.
-The medal was in the form of a plaquette with a wooden mount and the design was an adaptation of the Habitat penny of 1852 with suitable convention legends.
+The medal was in the form of a plaquette with a wooden mount and the design was an adaptation of the Habitant penny of 1852 with suitable convention legends.
 Canadian Artistic Dies Ltd. of Sherbrooke struck the medal.
 The medal was struck from a die engraved by O. Lombardo.